You’ve bought a package of flax seeds that are lying around in your cupboard without being used.

 Storing Flax Seeds

-Once the original packaging is open, make sure to keep it sealed tightly or to transfer it to a resealable container.
+Once the original packaging is open, make sure to keep it sealed tightly or transfer it to a resealable container.

 If you’d like a longer storage option, you can freeze ground flax seeds in an airtight container.